 I do everything I can to educate clients about their condition and involve them in treatment planning.
 In other words, I engage them as partners.
 This inclusive approach helps because, while I often know more about how to treat a given condition, only they know how they are feeling and what has happened to them in the past.
 It works best when we work as a team.

 It satisfies to help clients feel better a soon as possible and then go live their happier lives.
-While the kind of treatment offered promotes rapid healing, treatment alone is not all requiered for successful therapy.
+While the kind of treatment offered promotes rapid healing, treatment alone is not all required for successful therapy.
 Clients must contribute as well.
 They need to attend regular sessions and give honest feedback about their experience in therapy.
-They need to be courageious enough to face the negative feelings that may come up.
+They need to be courageous enough to face the negative feelings that may come up.
 They need to believe that they, more than I, will resolve their symptoms, and therefore need to work hard to achieve desired goals.

 Underlying everything explained so far, is my effort to form a non-judgmental, supportive, therapeutic alliance with clients.
 Nothing works well if trust is not a part of the process.
 I find this kind of connection especially beneficial to adolescents.